ptv-logistics/WebFormsMap/README.md

 * To simulate our database, we just use a plain [CSV file](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/App_Data/Baufeldt.txt) that contains some retail stores with geographic coordinates.
 * We want to provide this data as [GeoJson](http://geojson.org/), because Leaflet can display this data out-of-the box.
 So we create a new item of type "Generic Handler" in Visual Studio.
 The [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapData.ashx.cs) reads our "database" and converts the data to GeoJson.
 * We can also provide some request parameters, so we can fetch our data with a HTTP get http://80.146.239.139/WebFormsMap/MapData.ashx?someRequestParams=foo
-* Our MapControl has a property DataRequest that can be used to [initialize the map with a data url](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L32).
-The [implementation](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx#L19-22) fetches the data via jQuery and initializes a new layer with the response.
+* The [data initialization](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx#L22) fetches the data via jQuery and initializes a new layer with the response.

 ### 04 - Style the Data